-As Archbishop Coleridge observed in a Catholic Voice column, deacons are not second-class priests; they have a distinct ministry of their own.
+As Archbishop Coleridge observed in a Catholic Voice column, deacons are not second-class priests: they have a distinct ministry of their own.
 "My own understanding - which is still evolving - is that the deacons are a team of storm-troopers attached directly to the bishop," he said.
 "They have a flexibility and mobility that a priest doesn't usually have.
 They can enter the social, cultural and professional world which the presbyter would find difficult to enter because of his tie to the local community."

 Deacon Lim received Christ's "invitation to follow him to greener pastures" while meditating on a parish men's retreat in 1998.
-He was ordained in December 2002.
+He was ordained in

 "In some way, deacons do appear like a storm of dust, stirring up and encouraging the faithful," he said.
-"After the dust has settled, they're off to another place. the time a member of the Australian Federal Police It fits well in my current posting as a deacon-chaplain.
+"After the dust has settled, they're off to another place.